 Suppose an investor purchases a leveraged ETF for $100.00 and it ends the day up 10% at $110.00 and the investor realizes a 2x profit of 20%.
 The next trading session, the leveraged ETF falls 9.1% from $110.00 to $100.00 and the investor realizes a 2x loss of 18.18%.
 While this doesn’t sound all that bad on the surface, an 18.2% loss on $120.00 amounts to $21.84, which puts the position at just $98.16.
 In effect, a loss is realized on what would have been a neutral position [see How To Swing Trade ETFs].

 2. Compounding Works Both Ways

 As the example above illustrated, volatile markets can lead to big losses for leveraged ETFs due to the fact that compounding works both ways.
-Suppose that the aforementioned leveraged ETF sways by the same 10 points every two days over a 60-day period and you continue to hold it.
-While the underlying index may be dead even at 100.00, your leveraged ETF position would be down by more than 50%, if repeated 30 times, resulting in a significant loss.
+Suppose the aforementioned leveraged ETF sways by the same 10 points every two days over a 60-day period and investors continue to hold it.
+While the underlying index may be dead even at $100.00, the leveraged ETF position would be down by more than 50%, if repeated 30 times, resulting in a significant loss.